-For a while, I thought it was impossible to change my boss’s overbearing ways without completely offending her (and risking my job!).
+For a while, I thought it was impossible to change my boss’ overbearing ways without completely offending her (and risking my job!).
 But over time, I did.
-And luckily, there are several ways you can show your boss that you’re in control—and loosen her grip a little bit, too.
+And luckily, there are several ways you can show your manager that you’re in control—and loosen her grip a little bit, too.

 1. Eliminate Any Possibility That She Needs to Micromanage